Local convergence rates of the nonparametric least squares estimator with applications to transfer learning: Main results

 For $\beta\in (0,1],$ we can always choose $h_n(x)=p_n(0)$ for $x<0,$ $h_n(x)=p_n(x)$ for $x\in [0,1]$, and $h_n(x)=p_n(1)$ for $x>1.$ While the rate is independent of the smoothness index $\beta,$ we can allow faster decaying low density regions if $\beta$ gets larger.
 The fastest possible decay is $n^{-2/5}\log n$ if $\beta=2.$

 To extend the result to $\beta>2$ and to allow for even smaller densities, it is widely believed that imposing H\"older smoothness is insufficient.
-One way around is to use H\"older smoothness plus some extra flatness constraint.
-For more on this topic, see \cite{MR3449768, MR3714756}.
+One way around this is to use H\"older smoothness plus some extra flatness constraint.
+See \cite{MR3449768, MR3714756} for more on this topic.

-A lower bound on the small density regions in Corollary \ref{cor.corollary_lip} seem to be necessary.
-Indeed, $p_n(x)\ll \log n/n$ would imply that the rate $t_n(x) \asymp (\log n/(np_n(x))^{1/3}$ diverges.
+The lower bound on the small density regions in Corollary \ref{cor.corollary_lip} ensures that the local doubling property \eqref{eq.LDP} is satisfied.
+A lower bound is also necessary, as otherwise $p_n(x)\ll \log n/n$ would imply that the rate $t_n(x) \asymp (\log n/(np_n(x))^{1/3}$ diverges.
 The next lemma shows how the spread function behaves at a point with vanishing Lebesgue density $p.$